jobcespedes/ansible-role-fluentd/README.md

 Role Name
 =========

-This role installs/configures a Fluentd (no ssl) with elasticsearch plugin and as a syslog source.
-It increases file descriptors and modify kernel parameters per Fluentd documentation.
+This role installs/configures Fluentd server (no ssl) with elasticsearch plugin and as a syslog source.
+It increases file descriptors and modifies kernel parameters per Fluentd documentation.

 It coul be used with elastic.elasticsearch role.
-It doesn't handle firewall rules
+It doesn't handle firewall rules-

 Requirements
 ------------